bramstein/hypher/README.md

 # Hypher

 A small and fast JavaScript hyphenation engine compatible with Hyphenator.js language objects.
-Can be used in Node.js and the browser.
+Can be used in Node.js and as a jQuery plugin.

-## Usage
+## Node.js
+Hypher can be installed from NPM:

+    npm install hypher

-Simply create an instance of Hypher by giving it a language object and (optionally) an options object:
+You can then use it in your program by creating an instance of `Hypher` and giving it a language object and (optionally) an options object:

+    var hypher = require('hypher'),
-    var h = new Hypher(languageObject, options);
+        h = new hypher.Hypher(hypher.languages.en);

-You can then call the `hyphenate` method to hyphenate a single word:

     // returns ['hy', 'phen', 'ation']
     h.hyphenate('hyphenation');

+The `hypher` module contains two items `Hypher` and `languages`. `Hypher` is the hyphenation engine and `languages` is an object containing all the language patterns.
+See `examples/node/hyphenation.js` for a full example on how to use Hypher.

 The `hyphenate` method does not support hyphenated compound words.
 These should be split into individual words before being passed to the hyphenation engine and reassembled afterwards by the caller.
 You can also use the `hyphenateText` method to hyphenate a string of text.
 The `hyphenateText` method *does* support compound words and returns a string with inserted soft hyphens (`\u00AD`.)